 Diversifying for the Future

 Seeing energy innovations as an opportunity to learn and strengthen our business, BW has become a major shareholder in several new entities.
 BW Solar was set up in February 2020 to develop solar power generation and energy storage projects.
-BW participated in Ductor's EUR 28 million funding round, funding new biogas and sustainable organic fertiliser projects.
-Cadeler, a leading provider of marine services for the offshore wind farm industry, announced in November 2020 that BW would become a significant shareholder through a lead-investor position in the IPO listing.
+In November 2020 BW became a significant shareholder in Cadeler, a leading provider of marine services for the offshore wind farm industry, through a lead-investor position in the IPO listing.
 BW Offshore invested in Ideol S.A. in 2021 to create BW Ideol, a floating offshore wind company.
 BW also holds investments in Corvus, BioGill, HEA Water, and others.

 BW Group is currently a significant shareholder in BW LNG, BW LPG, BW Epic Kosan, BW Offshore, BW Energy, BW Dry Cargo, BW Solar, Hafnia, DHT, Navigator, and Cadeler.